 The rosés of Provence are distinctly different because of the unique character of the place where they originate – the soil, climate, and terrain of the vineyards.
 The physical environment of Provence – with its plentiful sunshine; its mistral winds; its Mediterranean Basin soils; and its hillsides covered with wild lavender, rosemary, and thyme – is reflected in the refreshing flavors and zesty aromas of the rosé wines made there.

 This notion of place and the influence it has on wine is a uniquely French concept, referred to as terroir.
 Read more about terroir.

 While Provençal vintners have been making rosé for centuries, they have greatly improved the quality of their wine in recent decades.
-These improvements have been reinforced by the quality-control system called Appellation d'Origine Contrôlée (AOC).
-This state-run system, which categorizes wines geographically (by their place of origin), aims to guarantee typical quality standards for wines of each appellation, or region.
+These improvements have been reinforced by the quality-control system called Appellation d'Origine Protégée (AOP).
+This European Union-wide system (similar to France's Appellation d'Origine Contrôlée system) categorizes wines geographically (by their place of origin) and sets quality standards for wines of each appellation, or region.

-AOC wines represent the highest level of quality in French winemaking.
+AOP wines represent the highest level of quality in French winemaking.
 Any wine bearing the name of one of these official wine-producing areas must be produced within clearly defined parameters.
-For example, each Provence AOC has specific rules covering allowable grape varieties, maximum yield per hectare (acre), and more.
-These rules apply to every vat of rosé that will be bottled and sold with an AOC label.
+For example, each Provence AOP has specific rules covering allowable grape varieties, maximum yield per hectare, and more.
+These rules apply to every vat of rosé that will be bottled and sold with an AOP label.

 To a wine consumer, this designation connotes consistent quality.
-When you buy a rosé from a Provence appellation, such as Côtes de Provence AOC, you can have confidence in the quality of what's in the bottle.
-These production standards set Provençal rosé apart.
+When you buy a rosé from a Provence appellation, such as Côtes de Provence AOP, you can have confidence in the quality of what's in the bottle.
+These production standards set Provençal rosés apart.
 To learn more about Provence's rosé-making appellations, see Where the Grapes Grow.